gbmhunter/MToolkit/README.rst

 Description
 ===========

 A collection of microcontroller-friendly code modules to help with your embedded design!

+The code is designed so that you can add the .cpp files directly into your embedded IDE.

+But also, each module contains it own makefile, Eclipse project files and unit tests for building on a Unix machine (or Windows with cygwin) for testing/development purposes.

 Click on any of the modules below to go to their individual repo, which contains more information, help, and examples.